UnearthedArcana/B_Spells/README.md

 **Detect Traps and Portals** (New)
 (Divination)

 Level: 1
 Range: 0
-Duration: 3 turns
+Duration: 1 hour
-Casting Time: 5
+Casting Time: 9
 Area of Effect: 30-ft. radius
 Saving Throw: None

-When a mage casts this spell, all traps within the area of effect that are concealed normally or magically, of magical or mechanical nature become apparent to <PRO_HIMHER>, as if <PRO_HESHE> were a Thief.
+With this spell, the mage can search for traps and secret doors, as if <PRO_HESHE> were a Thief.
+When <PRO_HESHE> casts this spell, <PRO_HESHE> has a chance to detect traps equal to 30%, +5% for each additional level after first (max 75% at level 10) for one hour.  <PRO_HESHE> need not take a special action, <PRO_HESHE> will automatically look for traps for the duration as long as this spell is in effect, and <PRO_HESHE> is not doing anything else.

+This chance to detect spells stacks with any preexisting skill the mage might otherwise have with detect traps, and if <PRO_HESHE> has levels in thief, this spell will give <PRO_HIMHER> a bonus to disarm traps as well.

 ***Notes***:
-**1st level cantrips**: Converted to a second level spell, unchanged
+**1st level cantrips**: Converted to a second level spell, +20% to skill bonus (maxes out at 95%)

 **Hypnotism** (New)
 (Enchantment/Charm)